 The law stems from a landmark case in 2014.
 Several media conglomerates sued media service company Meltwater.
 The CJEU backed Meltwater.
 It said viewing copyrighted content is not copyright infringement because users only have the data on their computers temporarily.

-Do You Own a Kodi Box?
+Thinking of Getting a Kodi Box?